 Feasibility Evaluation & Recommendations

-Ormonde subsequently entered into the joint venture with Antofagasta (in 2009) to investigate the possibility of defining a significantly larger copper resource at La Zarza subsequently extended to Investigation Permits around La Zarza.
+The fesibility study recommended that the potential for further copper resources should be investigated to improve the project economics.
+In 2009, Ormonde entered into the joint venture with Antofagasta to investigate the possibility of defining a significantly larger copper resource at La Zarza.
+Antofagasta withdrew from the Venture in 2012.